 • Online – There are many CJ programs offered through distance learning today.

 According to USA Today, criminal justice is a field with programs offered at almost any four-year college and one of the most versatile majors because of the many career possibilities it offers.
 Job growth also depends on the particular field.
 The U.S. Bureau of Labor Statistics predicts job growth for various jobs in the field for the decade of 2016-2026:

 - Probation officers and correctional treatment specialists – 6%

 Job opportunities have a lot to do with the level of training and the type of degrees that have been earned by the individual.
 Some possible jobs based on degrees earned in the CJ field include:

 - Associate’s – paralegal; fish and game warden; detective; police officer

 - Bachelor’s – law enforcement; probation officer; corrections officer; state and federal courts; trainer or teacher; forensics

 - Master’s – forensic psychologist; police and detective supervisor; correctional officer supervisor; criminologist; criminal profilers; forensic examiner; security management

 - Doctoral – FBI agent; criminal investigator; CIA analyst; victim’s advocate; FBI intelligence analyst; crime analyst

-Whether it’s law enforcement or legal, there are so many careers available because the recent wave of crimes the recent past has increased the need for all these occupations.
-This bodes very well for aspiring student wondering what he or she can do with a degree in criminal justice.
+Whether it’s law enforcement or legal, there are so many careers available because the recent wave of crimes in the recent past has increased the need for all these occupations.
+This bodes very well for aspiring students wondering what he or they can do with a degree in criminal justice.